Digital Design Induction Day

 The idea of the sessions is to demonstrate what is available to you and how you can get it and use it.
 The intention is not to teach you how to use the software but to give you enough information and confidence to teach yourself.
 There are no handouts.
 We recommend that you take lots of notes and ask lots of questions!

-Getting/learning software & AutoCAD - David Watson
+Getting/learning/using software - David Watson

 - The what, where, how and why of software for students of landscape architecture

-- Software for landscape architecture
+- Software for landscape architecture: AutoCAD, KeySCAPE, Photoshop and SketchUp

-- Building a software toolkit
+- Building a software toolkit (atricle)

-- The Autodesk Student Community
+- The Autodesk Student Community (article)

 - Learning how to use software

-- Hands-on introduction to AutoCAD
+- Hands-on introduction to AutoCAD (vector)

 - What is AutoCAD?